gophergala2016/rex/docs/design.md

 ###Client Sessions

 When a client is connecting to a server initially it needs to create a session that it will use in further communication.
-A can session may span multiple network connections.
+A session may (and typically will) span multiple network connections.

 The client creates a session for itself by issuing an HTTP request to the server bus.